Steve-Shillitoe/Song_Lyric_Analyser/README.md

 song list using multithreading.
 The number of words in each song is counted and used to calculate the word average for a song by the artist.

+Instructions on how to use this application are displayed at the top of the start-up screen.

-After entering the name of the artist, the user may search for videos of them on YouTube.
+After entering the name of the artist, the user may also search for videos of them on YouTube.

 # Installation.